-We performed a series of experiments on MNIST and CIFAR-10 to thoroughly investigate the properties of the training objectives presented before.
+We performed a series of experiments on MNIST and CIFAR-10 to thoroughly investigate the training objectives presented before with regards to their ability to give self-certified predictors.
 Specifically, we empirically evaluate the two proposed training objectives $f{\text{quad}}$ and $f{\text{lambda}}$ of Eq.
 (9) and Eq.
 (10), and compare these to $f{\text{classic}}$ of Eq.
 (11) and $f{\text{bbb}}$ of Eq.
 (8).
-When possible, we also compare to empirical risk minimisation with dropout ( $f{\text{erm}}$ ).
+When possible, we also compare to empirical risk minimisation ( $f{\text{erm}}$ ) with dropout.
 In all experiments, training objectives are compared under the same conditions, i.e. weight initialisation, prior, optimiser (vanilla SGD with momentum) and network architecture.
-The code for our experiments is publicly available in PyTorch.
+The code for our experiments is publicly available 11 in PyTorch.

-7.1 Prior distribution over weights
+7.1 Choice of distribution over weights

 We studied Gaussian and Laplace distributions over the model weights.
-The posterior distribution Q is the same kind as the prior in each case.
+The PAC-Bayes posterior distribution Q is learned by optimizing a PBB training objective, and is of the same kind as the PAC-Bayes prior (Gaussian or Laplace) in each case.

 We also tested in our experiments both data-free random priors (with randomness in the initialization of the weights) and data-dependent priors.
-In both cases, the center parameters of the prior were initialised randomly from a truncated centered Gaussian distribution with standard deviation set to $1/\sqrt{n{\rm in}}$ , where $n{\rm in}$ is the dimension of the inputs to a particular layer, truncating at $\pm 2$ standard deviations.
-The main difference between our data-free and data-dependent priors is that, after initialisation, the center parameters of data-dependent priors are optimised through ERM on a subset of the training data (50% if not indicated otherwise).
-This means the posterior center $\mu$ will be initialised at the empirical risk minimiser.
-As opposed to data-dependent priors, in the case of data-free priors we simply use the initial random weights as center parameters.
-After choosing the center parameter of the prior, the scale parameters $\rho$ is set to the constant scale hyper-parameter.
+In both cases, the center parameters $\mu_0$ of the prior were initialised randomly from a truncated centered Gaussian distribution with standard deviation set to $1/\sqrt{n{\rm in}}$ , where $n{\rm in}$ is the dimension of the inputs to a particular layer, truncating at $\pm 2$ standard deviations.
+The main difference between our data-free and data-dependent priors is that, after initialisation, the center parameters of data-dependent priors are optimised through ERM on a subset of the training data (50% if not indicated otherwise), while we simply use the initial random weights in the case of data-free priors.
+The prior scale parameters $\rho_0$ are set to the constant scale hyper-parameter.
 The posterior Q is always initialised at the prior (both center and scale parameters).
+This means that the posterior center $\mu$ is initialised at the empirical risk minimiser in the case of data-dependent priors, and to the initial random weights in the case of data-free priors.
 We find in our experiments that the prior can be over-fitted easily.
 To avoid this, we use dropout during the learning process (exclusive to learning the prior, not the posterior).